 We welcome films and videos of all genres, including but not limited to: narrative, documentary, short, animation, experimental, etc.

-For all submissions, we strongly encourage and prioritize works completed in the last year.
+For all submissions, we strongly encourage and prioritize works completed in the last two years.
 If your work was completed before 2019, please contact us before submitting.

 Incomplete applications will not be considered.
 If you are submitting a rough cut and update your submission later, we cannot guarantee that the updated version will be reviewed.